lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 ```

 It may seem odd that we've got two distinct bits of code that need to be
-updated when when an API is added, but remember:
+updated when when an API is added, but it's really just one: the logic in

-* We actually have two components in this code: the server and actions
-  which need to be performed on the server's data.
-* Also: LFE processes
-  communicate with eachother by means of messages, and this is one of the
-  key secrets to its success in distributed and highly-concurrent
-  environments.
+the callback module.
+The server API is syntactic sugar for a better developer
+experience; everything will function just fine without it.
+But you wouldn't
+want to do that to your developers, right?

 ## Full Source Code

-Though we have this code defined in modules for this post’s tutorial in the
+The full source code for this tutorial is in the repo you have checked out.
-repository, it can be nice to see it on the page in the same context as the
+However, it is nice to see the code in the same context as the
-blog post.
+blog post, so we've pasted it below.

 Here is the server module: